Trump says 'signing summit' with Xi for U.S.-China deal possible soon

-Markets rallied on Monday after Trump said on Sunday he would delay an increase in U.S. tariffs on $200 billion (£152.70 billion) of Chinese goods and extend his March 1 deadline for a deal.
+Markets rallied after Trump said on Sunday he would delay an increase in U.S. tariffs on $200 billion (153 billion pounds) of Chinese goods and extend his March 1 deadline for a deal.

-The United States is demanding China change the way it does business with the United States, demanding more access for U.S. companies, enforcement of intellectual property protection and an end to industrial subsidies.
+Washington is demanding Beijing change the way it does business with the United States, demanding more access for U.S. companies, enforcement of intellectual property protection and an end to industrial subsidies.

 "We're going to have another summit, we're going to have a signing summit," Trump told a gathering of U.S. governors on Monday.

 "So hopefully, we can get that completed.
-But we’re getting very, very close."
+But we’re getting very, very close," said Trump, who left later for Vietnam and a second summit with North Korean leader Kim Jong Un.

-High-level U.S. and Chinese negotiators met in Washington through the weekend, working towards a deal that would end a tit-for-tat tariff battle that began in mid-2018.
+U.S. and Chinese negotiators met in Washington through the weekend, working toward a deal that would end a tit-for-tat tariff battle that began in mid-2018.

 Trump cited progress in the talks as the reason for not raising tariffs further on Chinese goods.
 He also sounded a note of caution, when he said a deal "could happen fairly soon, or it might not happen at all."

-Negotiators were still struggling to overcome differences on a mechanism to ensure that China fulfils any pledges it makes as part of the deal.
+Negotiators were still struggling to overcome differences on a mechanism to ensure that China fulfills any pledges it makes as part of the deal.
 Washington wants an enforcement mechanism built into the deal.

 Assuming additional progress is made on both sides, Trump said he planned to meet with Xi at his Mar-a-Lago estate in Florida.

-Trump told the governors "it looks like" Chinese negotiators would be returning quickly to continue work towards a deal.
+Trump told the governors "it looks like" Chinese negotiators would be returning quickly to continue work toward a deal.

-Talks over the weekend with China's Vice Premier Liu He were handled by a small team of top-level negotiators, including U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin, said a source who had been briefed on the talks.
+Talks over the weekend with Chinese Vice Premier Liu He were handled by a small team of top-level negotiators, including U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin, said a source who had been briefed on the talks.

+U.S. Secretary of Agriculture Sonny Perdue said on Monday that a number of agricultural issues were on the table in trade talks, including poultry access, issues over beef exports, feed grains, ethanol and an animal feed known as distillers grains.

+"I thought it was a good sign that the Chinese extended their stay," Perdue told reporters on Monday.

 Later on Monday, Trump wrote in a tweet: "China Trade Deal (and more) in advanced stages.
 Relationship between our two Countries is very strong.
 I have therefore agreed to delay U.S. tariff hikes.
 Let’s see what happens?"

-(Reporting by Steve Holland and Makini Brice; Additional reporting by David Lawder; Writing by Susan Heavey in Washington and Chris Prentice in New York; Editing by Simon Webb and Tom Brown)
+(Reporting by Steve Holland and Makini Brice; Additional reporting by David Lawder and Humeyra Pamuk; Writing by Susan Heavey in Washington and Chris Prentice in New York; Editing by Simon Webb, Tom Brown and Peter Cooney)